Deal (2008 film): Plot

-Tommy takes Alex back to Las Vegas for another tournament, during which he tries to reconnect with Michelle but she doesn't return his calls.
-Alex does well at first but starts getting flustered when he runs into another tough female opponent.
-Alex finally finds his stride, finishing the tournament in the money and making $120,000.
+Tommy takes Alex back to Las Vegas for another tournament, during which he tries to reconnect with Michelle, but she does not return his calls.
+Alex does well at first, but starts getting flustered when he runs into another tough female opponent.
+Alex finally finds his stride, finishing the tournament in the money, making $120,000.
 Michelle finally calls Alex back, and the two spend the night together.
-Alex tries to convince her to spend more time with him, but she tells him her father is in town and she has to leave.
-Later that night, while celebrating his win with Tommy, he sees Michelle with another man and realizes she is a prostitute.
+Alex tries to convince her to spend more time with him, but she tells him that her father is in town and she has to leave.
+Later that night, while celebrating his win with Tommy, he sees Michelle with another man, and realizes she is a prostitute.
 Tommy tacitly admits to hiring her to help Alex relax, and an enraged Alex storms off.
-The next morning, Alex leaves Tommy his share of the winnings at the hotel desk and tells him never to talk to him again.
+The next morning, Alex leaves Tommy's share of the winnings at the hotel desk, and tells him never to talk to him again.

-Alex returns home to his angry parents, who know he's been playing poker rather than work.
+Alex returns home to his angry parents, who know he has been playing poker rather than working.
 When his father reminds him who paid for his law school, Alex throws his $60,000 at him.
 Shocked at the money Alex has made, his parents reluctantly agree to let him compete in the World Poker Tour tournament in a few weeks.
 Tommy, deciding he has nothing to lose, enters the tournament as well.
-The two play for several days, with Alex quickly building up a chip lead and Tommy slowly grinding his way up until both players reach the final table.
-That evening, Helen returns to Tommy at his hotel and apologizes for making him stay away from poker for so long.
+The two play for several days, with Alex quickly building up a chip lead, and Tommy slowly grinding his way up, until both players reach the final table.
+That evening, Helen returns to Tommy at his hotel, and apologizes for making him stay away from poker for so long.
 Alex's parents also arrive, finally supporting their son's poker playing.
-The next day, they both eliminate several players until it's down to just the two of them.
-In the final hand, Tommy busts Alex out with a pocket pair of jacks.
+The next day, they both eliminate several players, until it is down to just the two of them.
+In the final hand, Tommy busts out Alex with a pocket pair of jacks.

-Later in the evening, Tommy confronts Alex to ask about his last hand.
+Later that evening, Tommy confronts Alex to ask about his last hand.
 Alex confirms Tommy's suspicion that he had a lower pair than Tommy.
-In a flashback, we see that Alex actually folded the winning hand in order to let Tommy have the title he wanted for so long.
+In a flashback, we see that Alex actually folded the winning hand to let Tommy have the title he wanted for so long.

 Cast

 Production

 The World Poker Tour set was shipped to New Orleans for filming.

-During the production, Charles Durning treated the cast and crew to a tour of the National World War II Museum in New Orleans and recounted his own World War II experience at Normandy during the D-Day invasion and in the Battle of the Bulge, where he was wounded and taken prisoner.
+During the production, Charles Durning treated the cast and crew to a tour of the National World War II Museum in New Orleans, and recounted his own World War II experience at Normandy during the D-Day invasion and in the Battle of the Bulge, where he was wounded and taken prisoner.